taikoxyz/raiko/README.md

 ```

 A `traces` folder will be created inside the root directory.
 This folder will contain json files with the trace of each valid transaction in the block.

+## OpenAPI

+When running any of the features/provers, OpenAPI UIs are available in both Swagger and Scalar flavors on `/swagger-ui` and `/scalar` respectively.